swaindhruti/Beginners-On-Github/README.md

 This repository consists of three files: location.txt, names.txt, and quotes.txt.
 As the name suggests, you have to add your location, name, and a favourite quote to these files.
 This repository is for those who are getting started with open source, git, and github.

+You will also find a txt file called "Good First OpenSource Project" that contains links to the reps of other developers to whom you can contribute to kickstart your opensource journey.

 ## Acknowledgements

  - [What is Open Source ?](https://opensource.com/resources/what-open-source)